Pat Schuber: Political offices

-Schuber served for four years as Mayor of Bogota, represented the 38th legislative district in the New Jersey General Assembly from 1982 to 1990 and served 12 years as the Bergen County Executive.
+Schuber served as Mayor of Bogota for four years from 1980 until 1984.
+He represented the 38th legislative district in the New Jersey General Assembly from 1982 to 1990 and served 12 years as the Bergen County Executive.

 Port Authority of New York and New Jersey

 Schuber was appointed to a six-year term on the board of commissioners of the Port Authority of New York and New Jersey (PANYNJ) by Governor of New Jersey Chris Christie in July 2011.
 He is one of several PANYNJ personnel subpoenaed by the New Jersey Legislature panel investigating the Fort Lee lane closure scandal.
 Testimony given in September 2016 by federal prosecution witness David Wildstein claims that Schuber was aware the lane closures were planned.
 In February 2017, it was announced that Kevin J. O'Toole would succeed him as commissioner.